ANIMAL'S NAME: Simba

 The issues with this system are:

-Therefore, pet parents need to be trained on how to take the blood glucose reading in as painless way as possible, and learn how to chart and interpret this reading.
+Therefore, owners need to be trained on how to take the blood glucose reading in as painless way as possible, and learn how to chart and interpret this reading.
 Insulin should therefore, NEVER be given prior to obtaining this knowledge.

 First, you need a meter.
 Most veterinarian’s use the Alpha track, but the strips are extremely costly at around $2.50/strip.
 Sometimes in one day you could end up using 5-6 strips, so it is costly.